 Step 7: Check the Temperature and Remove

-When you feel confident that the bird is close to finished, check its temperature using an instant-read thermometer.
+When you feel confident that the bird is close to finished, check its temperature using an instant-read thermometer (we use this one).
 Insert the pin of the thermometer into the thickest part of the thigh, being careful not to come into contact with the bone (this will throw off the reading!).

 Remove the turkey from the oven when the internal temperature is 5 degrees below the desired doneness.
 Don’t worry, it’ll still be safe to eat.
 Turkeys continue to cook even after being removed from the oven in a process known as carryover cooking.
 Learn more about it, here.
 By removing the bird early, you’re actually ensuring that it doesn’t overcook or dry out.